Add Active Directory to Sophos Firewall (SFOS)

-This article shows how to add an Active Directory server to Sophos Firewall.
-This guide requires a Sophos Firewall with the SFOS operating system.
+This article explains how to add an Active Directory server to Sophos Firewall.
+It assumes a Sophos Firewall running SFOS.

 Preparation

-Also note the following graphic with the steps drawn so that you can follow the instructions more easily:
+The following graphic marks the individual steps so that you can follow the guide more easily:

 1. Server type